amosbastian/fpl/docs/examples.rst

 Printing a list of the top 10 goalscorers
 -----------------------------------------

-If we want to find out the top goalscorers we can simply create a dictionary of `player_id`s with the amount of goals scored and then sort it, as follows
+If we want to find out the top goalscorers we can simply get a list of all players using the `get_player()` function and then sort them the amount of goals they have scored.

 .. code-block:: python